phac-nml/irida-uploader/docs/index.md

 You can download pre-built packages for Windows from our [GitHub releases page](https://github.com/phac-nml/irida-uploader/releases).

-Run an installer (links above) and follow along with the install wizard.
+Run ang installer (links above) and follow along with the install wizard.

 You will need to configure your uploader before running.
 See [Configuration](configuration.md) for details

 If you would prefer to build a windows installer from source code, please see the README on [GitHub](https://github.com/phac-nml/irida-uploader)

 #### Linux

+If you prefer to build the uploader from source code, please see the README on [GitHub](https://github.com/phac-nml/irida-uploader)

+##### Command Line

 The IRIDA Uploader requires Python version 3.6 or newer